 The remainder of the paper is structured as follows.
 In section 2 we present and discuss our reference time series model, a local-to-unity autoregressive process driven by shocks which follow a stable and invertible linear process driven by heavy-tailed innovations.
 Section 3 briefly outlines some of the most widely used unit root tests in the literature, including the variants of the conventional ADF tests implemented with Eicker-White standard errors.
 Section 4 details the large sample behaviour of these unit root statistics when the innovations are heavy-tailed.
-Section 5 reports results from a Monte Carlo simulation study into the finite sample size and power properties of the tests in such cases.
+Section 5 reports some results from a Monte Carlo simulation study into the finite sample size and power properties of the tests in such cases.
 Section 6 concludes.
-All proofs are contained in a mathematical appendix.
+A mathematical appendix provides proofs for our main results.
+Additional Monte Carlo results and additional details relating to the proofs appear in an on-line supplementary appendix.